Miltonly/Streets/Beasley Terrace

 Schools and catchment

 Public elementary catchment draws to E.W.
-Foster Public School, a six-minute drive, or W.I.
-Dick Middle School, also six minutes.
-Catholic elementary students attend St. Scholastica Catholic Elementary, four minutes away.
-For secondary, public students go to Craig Kielburger Secondary School, a four-minute drive, while Catholic students draw to St. Francis Xavier Catholic Secondary, seven minutes.
-The range of options within a short drive suits families with children at different stages.
+Foster Public School, a six-minute drive, with W.I.
+Dick Middle School at a similar distance for the intermediate years.
+Catholic elementary students attend St. Scholastica Catholic Elementary, four minutes from the street.
+Secondary students route to Craig Kielburger Secondary School for the public board, seven minutes by car for St. Francis Xavier Catholic Secondary.
+The mix of nearby schools gives families options within a short drive.

 Who this street suits